-If we terminate Mr. King's, Mr. Lytle's, Mr. Masten's or Mr. Ziebell's employment without cause or the executive terminates his employment for "good reason", such executive is entitled to (i) continued base salary and group insurance benefits for the greater of a period of twelve (12) months or the remainder of the two-year period from their respective employment agreement Effective Date, and (ii) the payment of any prorated target bonus.
-In addition, each of Mr. King, Mr. Lytle, Mr. Masten and Mr. Ziebell shall have a period of time equal to the lesser of two years following the date of such termination or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
+If we terminate Mr. King's, Mr. Lytle's or Mr. Ziebell's employment without cause or the executive terminates his employment for "good reason", such executive is entitled to (i) continued base salary and group insurance benefits for a period of twelve (12) months, and (ii) the payment of any prorated target bonus.
+In addition, each of Mr. King, Mr. Lytle and Mr. Ziebell shall have a period of time equal to the lesser of two years following the date of such termination or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
 If we terminate Dr. Fussey's or Mr. Shan's employment without cause or such executive terminates his or her employment for good reason, such executive shall be entitled to (i) continued base salary and group insurance benefits for a period of twelve (12) months, and (ii) the payment of any prorated target bonus.
 In addition, each of Dr. Fussey and Mr. Shan shall have a period of time equal to the lesser of twelve (12) months following the date of such termination or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
 An executive's receipt of the foregoing severance benefits shall be conditioned upon such executive's execution of a general release of known and unknown claims in favor of the Company and its affiliates.
-In addition, in accordance with the terms of each Named Executive Officers employment agreement dated December 27, 2012, if an executive's employment is terminated by us without cause or the executive resigns for good reason prior to December 31, 2013, such Named Executive Officer shall be paid 100% of a one-time retention bonus in the amount of 25% of the executive's fiscal year 2013 base salary.

-Each executive's employment agreement defines "good reason" as (a) the Company relocates executive's principal place of work to a location more than fifty (50) miles from the original location, without the executive's prior written approval; (b) the executive's position and/or duties are modified so that his or her duties are no longer consistent with the executive's title; or (c) the executive's annual base salary and related benefits, as adjusted from time to time, are reduced without his or her written authorization.
+Each employment agreement defines "good reason" as (a) the Company relocates executive's principal place of work to a location more than fifty (50) miles from the original location, without the executive's prior written approval; (b) the executive's position and/or duties are modified so that his or her duties are no longer consistent with the executive's title; or (c) the executive's annual base salary and related benefits, as adjusted from time to time, are reduced without his or her written authorization.

-The following table sets forth the potential payments to our Named Executive Officers assuming a termination without cause or resignation for good reason with estimated benefits calculated as if the termination occurred on or about April 30, 2013:
+The following table sets forth the potential payments to our Named Executive Officers assuming a termination without cause or resignation for good reason with estimated benefits calculated as if the termination occurred on or about April 30, 2014:

-Base Target Retention Group Named Executive Officer Salary (\$) (1) Bonus (\$) (2) Bonus (\$) (3) Benefits (\$) (4) Total (\$) Steven W. King 743,600 267,696 111,540 49,136 1,171,972 Paul J. Lytle 564,740 135,538 84,711 48,899 833,888 Shelley P.M.
-Fussey 291,720 102,102 72,930 10,467 477,219 Jeffrey L. Masten 494,000 103,740 74,100 48,806 720,646 Joseph S. Shan 270,400 94,640 67,600 29,249 461,889 Mark R. Ziebell 525,000 110,250 78,750 48,848 762,848
+Base Target Group Named Executive Officer Salary (\$) (1) Bonus (\$) (2) Benefits (\$) (3) Total (\$) Steven W. King 446,160 267,696 32,193 746,049 Paul J. Lytle 338,844 135,538 32,704 507,086 Shelley P.M.
+Fussey 291,720 102,102 11,646 405,468 Joseph S. Shan 270,400 94,640 32,614 397,654 Mark R. Ziebell 315,000 110,250 32,648 457,898 Jeffery L. Masten (4)